monicameyer/MSAN622_repo_meyer/README.md

 ## About Me ##

 I am a graduate student at the [University of San Francisco](http://www.usfca.edu/).
-I am master's candidate for the  [Masters of Science in Analytics](https://www.usfca.edu/analytics/) program, and am currently an intern at [Zephyr Health](https://zephyrhealth.com). </p>
+I am a master's candidate for the  [Masters of Science in Analytics](https://www.usfca.edu/analytics/) program, and am currently an intern at [Zephyr Health](https://zephyrhealth.com). </p>